‘Teen Mom 2’ Star Jenelle Evans Accused Of Locking Her Son Outside, Nathan Griffith’s Mom Files For Custody

 In closing, Davidson took aim at Jenelle Evans’ decision to have Kaiser in child care five days a week, despite not having a job that requires her to be away from home.

-To see more of Jenelle Evans, Chelsea Houska, and their co-stars, including Briana DeJesus, Leah Messer, and Kailyn Lowry, don’t miss new episodes of Teen Mom 2 Season 8 on Monday nights at 9 p.m. on MTV.
+To see more of Jenelle Evans and her co-stars, including Chelsea Houska, Briana DeJesus, Leah Messer, and Kailyn Lowry, don’t miss new episodes of Teen Mom 2 Season 8 on Monday nights at 9 p.m. on MTV.

 [Featured Image by Rich Fury/Getty Images]